-This is his story of relapse, recovery, rehab and resurrection – and how he found sanctuary when suicide was once his only way out.
+This is Nic’s story of relapse, recovery, rehab and resurrection – and how he found sanctuary when suicide was once his only way out.
 Now, he’s helping other addicts square up to their demons, teaching them how to put negative energy to positive use.

-Two options.
 That’s what I had.
-It was either admit I was an alcoholic or go home, rest the tip of the pistol on my lips and finally pull the trigger. “do you have a drinking problem?”
+It was either admit I was an alcoholic or go home, rest the tip of the pistol on my lips and finally pull the trigger.
+“Do you have a drinking problem?”
 My boss asked again.
 I was sitting in his office, my giant frame barely fitting into the chair.
 My eyes were bloodshot and I was sweating.
 I could smell the pints I’d downed the night before wafting from me – the fumes were sweet, sickly, familiar.
 I looked up, and I had trouble meeting his eyes.
 To see the concern, to see the judgement, to admit that I was throwing it all away.
 And to know, that unless I said “yes” right now, I would end it all – a slow liquid suicide or the sharp leaden finality of gunfire.
 “I have a problem,” I said. “yes, I have a big problem.”

 At that point my life, drinking wasn’t just habitual; it was the only way I believed I could exist.
 Does that sound melodramatic?
 Maybe.
 But it was true.
 To understand that, hit rewind for a second.
 Hit rewind until you’re watching a little boy, no older than four, sitting on the slatted stairs of his parents A-frame home in Hillcrest.
 Watch him playing with his toys, idly knocking wooden blocks between the gaps in the steps, pushing matchbox cars through imagined garages, and adding muffled sound effects.
 Vroom.
 Pew.
 BANG!
 That’s a gunshot from upstairs, from the office my stepfather disappears to after the chaotic, drug-fuelled screaming matches with his mother.
 And that sound, it sends a jolt through this little child – afterwards I sit there dumbstruck, frozen in time.
 And the blocks, and plastic army men, lie there abandoned underneath shaking, tiny fingers.
 That was the day my stepfather killed himself.
 And the day my mother took command of our family unit and dragged us to Cape Town.
 She was a drug addict.
 There’s no other way to put it.
 There wasn’t a moment that I can remember where she wasn’t hopped up on prescription medication.
 It made her manic; it made her unpredictable.
 When you’re a kid, that puts you on edge.
 One day she’d plant kisses on our cheeks.
 The next she’d scream at us until her face was a violent red, and she’d storm out and disappear without another word.
 I felt like I was doing something wrong, that I’d driven her into these crazed fits.
 That this gloom that hung over our family was on my shoulders, it was my design.
 It was why, when she dropped me off to spend the night with her friends and those same friends raped me, over and over again, I would tell myself: “You deserve this.”
 I was seven when I hit breaking point.
 A skinny, bobble-headed kid standing by a moonlit window in a stranger’s home.
 I think that was the day I decided I was dead inside.